 There’s no denying a trip to Milford Sound is a ‘must do’ if you’re embarking on a journey to New Zealand.
 When you fly to Milford Sound you get to experience a birds eye view of the spectacular scenery.
 Often described as the 8th wonder of the world, there’s no shortage of reasons as to why you should see it.
 Here’s what to expect once you’ve booked your trip from Wanaka to Milford Sound with Southern Alps Air.

 That’s right – Milford Sound is off the grid!
 You’ll be whisked away on a small airplane, cut off from the pulls of social media – free to fully immerse yourself in the Southern Alps and Milford Sound.
 Don’t worry, you can still use your phone throughout your flight and cruise as a camera.

-When passengers fly from Wanaka to Milford Sound with Southern Alps Air, we can almost always guarantee they will return with their jaws on the ground, having genuinely been blown away by the entire experience.
+When passengers flight from Wanaka to Milford Sound with Southern Alps Air, we can almost always guarantee they will return with their jaws on the ground, having genuinely been blown away by the entire experience.
 The sheer scale of landscape and the untouched mountains are nothing short of spectacular.